marklogic-community/grove-react-ui/README.markdown

     npm start

 For more discussion about how to make changes to your application see the "Learning to Customize and Extend Your Application" section of [GUIDE.markdown](docs/GUIDE.markdown#developing-your-app) in this repository.

+## Customizing

+As you work with Muir, you will soon want to customize it.
+To understand the design of the UI-Toolkit and how to customize it to your needs, is most important to understand how to use Muir to quickly create a MarkLogic-backed application - and then to customize it.
+For this, please *read [the Advanced Guide to Muir Guide](docs/GUIDE.markdown)*.

+For those seeking to contribute to the project, our evolving [Best Practices document](docs/BEST_PRACTICES.markdown) are designed to get contributors on the same page and to communicate some of our goals.
+The [Contributing document](docs/CONTRIBUTING.markdown) has additional concrete advice for contributors.
+Please read both.

+## Other Supported Front-end Frameworks

+React is one of three supported front-end frameworks.
+We also support AngularJS and Vue.js for tutorials demonstrating how to work with MarkLogic.

+There is also a reference application for Angular. --> TODO: Link coming soon.

+There is a reference application for Vue.js. --> TODO: Link coming soon.

 ## Developing Pieces of Muir Itself
 For those seeking to contribute to the project, our evolving [Best Practices document](docs/BEST_PRACTICES.markdown) are designed to get contributors on the same page and to communicate some of our goals.
 The [Contributing document](docs/CONTRIBUTING.markdown) has additional concrete advice for contributors.
 Please read both.